-Patients who smoke, have certain medical conditions or take certain medications may have slower recovery times.
-Those who intend to have additional children or breast-feed in the future may wish to postpone breast reduction.
+Patients who smoke, have certain medical conditions, or take certain medications may have slower recovery times.
+Those who intend to have additional children or breastfeed in the future may wish to postpone breast reduction.

 What are the steps of the breast reduction procedure?

-General anesthetic is administered for patient comfort prior to the procedure.
+A general anesthetic is administered for patient comfort prior to the procedure.
 The most common incision placements are around the areola, along the breast crease, and a vertical line connecting the two.
 Excess tissue is removed, the areola is resized if necessary and repositioned at a higher level.
-The skin is reattached on the underside of the breast and the incisions closed with fine sutures for minimal scarring.
+The skin is reattached on the underside of the breast and the incisions are closed with fine sutures for minimal scarring.

 How long is recovery following the procedure?

 A compression garment may be used to minimize swelling or bruising and provide breast support during recovery.
 A tube may be placed for proper drainage of any fluids which may accumulate.
 The initial appearance may be obscured by swelling and bruising, which may increase for the first few days.
 The stitches may be removed during the next 1-3 weeks, during which time a support bra may be provided to protect the breasts and keep them in place.
 Their size and shape should normalize over the next few weeks.

 There will be visible scarring from breast reduction.
 However, the extent of scarring depends greatly on the particular technique used.
 In most cases, scarring will not be visible in underwear or swimwear and will continue to fade for six months.

 There may be some general discomfort and tenderness in the treatment area initially, which can be managed effectively with supportive clothing and the use of over-the-counter or prescription medications.